 The situation inflamed nationalism in Croatia and Slovenia, both suspicious of Serbian nationalism.
 In 1991 both Slovenia and Croatia declared independence.

 This left multi-ethnic Bosnia and Herzegovina in an impossible position.
-Bosniaks and Croats did not want to stay part of a Serb-dominated rump Yugoslavia.
+Bosniaks and Croats did not want to stay part of a Serb-dominated Yugoslavia.
 Most Bosnian Serbs wanted to join the emerging ‘Greater Serbia’, being created by Milošević.
 Yet they lived interspersed in the same country.